 A student may not enroll for more than 18 credit hours in a regular semester (Fall or Spring) or more than 7 credit hours in a five-week Summer term without the prior permission of the person who approves his or her degree plan.

 Please see the “Academic Hours” section for an expectation of hours spent out of the classroom.

 Courses Taken at Other Colleges and Universities

 Students may choose to enroll at another regionally accredited institution or college or university with institutional accreditation as recognized by the US Department of Education will transfer and be posted on the UALR transcript. while attending UA Little Rock.
-In order to assure that the credit for coursework to be taken elsewhere meets UA Little Rock degree program requirements, students should contact the Office of Transfer Student Services if the course is to count toward core requirements, and contact their major advisor and minor program coordinator if the course is to count toward major or minor requirements.
-This should be done prior to taking the coursework.
+To assure that the credit for coursework to be taken elsewhere meets UA Little Rock degree program requirements, students should contact the Office of Transfer Student Services if the course is to count toward core requirements and contact their major advisor and minor program coordinator if the course is to count toward major or minor requirements.
+This should be done before taking the coursework.

 Credit by Examination

-UA Little Rock offers students the opportunity to obtain credit through examination in certain courses.
+UA Little Rock offers students the opportunity to obtain credit through examinations in certain courses.
 There are currently six sources of examination credit: